khajabakshi/dashapp-docker-aws_deployment/README.md

 * You can then review the configuration and click `Create`.

 The process will take a good few minutes.
 Once completed, click `View Service`.

+# Step 6: Accessing the Dashboard Service
+By default, the service will only allow traffic on port 80.
+This is a problem as the Docker container is only accessible on port 8050.
+We thus need to change the Security groups rules.

+* Click on the `Security groups` identifier.